EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 ```

 You can also run a scheduler to remove the audit reports for `Recovery Code` by using `Recovery code audit schedulers`.
 The audits are store in the `Recovery code Audit` model.
 The steps are same as the above steps.

+### Running Tests

+Ensure you have a `settings.py` file with the default configuration flags as shown in the walkthrough.
+You may use your own variable values, but all flags must exist, otherwise tests will fail.
+These configurations are required for the app to function correctly.

 ### Warning